alice-ruv/board-games/README.md

 	- Deploy client from cmd:
 		- Build artifact clientJavaFXApp
 		- You can use Launch4j to create exe file to run the client:
-			- Define Output file and Jar
+			a.
+Define Output file and Jar
-			- Define Min and Max JRE version
+			b.
+Define Min and Max JRE version
-			- Select the setting icon for creating the exe
+			c.
+Select the setting icon for creating the exe